SlashDK/Multiscale-custom-tag-matching/README.md

 # Multiscale-custom-tag-matching

 Designed for Cognitive Robotics (15-494/694) at CMU.
+Presentation: https://github.com/SlashDK/Multiscale-custom-tag-matching/blob/master/Custom%20Marker%20Recognizer%20Final%20Project.pptx

 Program to take in a template line / handdrawn image, and locate similar ones in a video stream.
 Can be used on its own, but it also designed to be used with the Anki Cozmo on top of https://github.com/touretzkyds/cozmo-tools.
 Refer to https://github.com/touretzkyds/cozmopedia/wiki for more information.